qmrg/qmrg.github.io/_posts/2024-10-19-UG_dissertation_winners.md

 **2024 Winners of our [Undergraduate Dissertation Prize](https://qmrg.github.io/dissertation_prize)**

-- **Sophie Pretorius**, Durham University - prize in Human Geography for their dissertation "xxx".
+- **Sophie Pretorius**, Durham University - prize in Human Geography for their dissertation *Autogenerating Orienteering Maps*.

-- **Dominic Dakin**, University of Cambridge - prize in Physical Geography for "xxx".
+- **Dominic Dakin**, University of Cambridge - prize in Physical Geography for *A legacy of Apartheid?’: A GIS - based multi-criteria decision analysis (MCDA) into relative social vulnerability within Cape Town, South Africa*.

 **Sophie Pretorius**